Written By John VanDerLaan

 If the bolt speed isn't enough, TenPoint also includes an advanced design with innovative features.
 If you're searching for a high-end model, you should definitely give the Nitro 505 a look.

-The Tenpoint Nitro 505 performed flawlessly during our testing, despite being a little more bulky than the Ravin R500.
+The Tenpoint Nitro 505 performed flawlessly during our testing, despite being a little more bulky than some of the other Tenpoint crossbows.
 It was still a favorite among our staff members that shot it on the range.

 Specs: